-Metro Hearing, A HearingLife Company is part of Demant, a medical model practice that is world-leading hearing healthcare group built on a heritage of care and innovation since 1904.
+HearingLife is a national hearing care company and part of the Demant Group, a global leader in hearing healthcare built on a heritage of care, health and innovation since 1904.
 HearingLife operates more than 600 hearing care centers across 42 states.
-We follow a scientific, results-oriented approach to hearing healthcare that is delivered by highly skilled and caring professionals.
+We follow a scientific, results-oriented approach to hearing healthcare that is provided by highly skilled and caring professionals.
 Our vision is to help more people hear better through life-changing hearing health delivered by the best personalized care.

 You will help more people hear better by providing clinical expertise to diagnose and treat hearing loss while ensuring a positive patient experience.
 The Audiologist acts in accordance with required industry and state professional licensing standards and local practice scope and is responsible for growing and maintaining the practice.
 This includes achieving all financial goals as well as offering best in class modern hearing healthcare assessment and treatment.
 Our Audiologists are responsible for creating an exceptional patient journey through patient care and appropriate treatment options.